webNode: ""

 Continue developing your beginner French fluency and confidence with our Beginner French: A2.2 Course, suitable for learners who have completed our Beginner French: A2.1 Course or have approximately 100 hours of prior study.
 This course helps you build stronger communication skills for everyday situations while expanding your understanding of French grammar and vocabulary.
 It is ideal for learners interested in learning French for cultural interest or personal enrichment in a supportive and interactive learning environment.

-You will practise everyday communication such as understanding trip schedules, choosing destinations, describing cities and accommodation, talking about seasons and climate, and expressing emotions and sensations.
-Grammar and vocabulary are taught in context to help you use the simple future, the pronoun y, adjective placement, present tense of -ir verbs, and structures for weather and emotions with confidence.
-Phonetics is integrated throughout the course, with focused practice on nasal vowels and consonant groups to help you develop clearer and more natural spoken French.
+You will practise communication in situations such as understanding travel schedules, choosing destinations, describing cities and accommodation, talking about seasons and climate, and expressing emotions and sensations.
+Grammar is introduced naturally in context, including the simple future, the pronoun y, and adjective position.
+Vocabulary and pronunciation are integrated throughout, covering travel, places, and everyday descriptions, along with key sound patterns and consonant group pronunciation.

 DELIVERY MODE